Stockholm university

 About me

-My research takes place at the intersection of education and labour worlds, and pays special attention to vocations, transitions, trajectories and temporality.
-Understanding how social processes and practices reduce or generate uncertain and unequal outcomes, in and around educational organisations, has been a focal point in my various research projects.
-Through these endeavours I have been afforded opportunities to analyse education-to-work pathways that are institutionalised as well as pathways that are emerging and anticipatory.
-Relatedly, I have conducted research on educational processes and organisations with long histories (*elite institutions), newer educational forms (*higher vocational education), and processes that are undergoing change (*transnational education strategies).
+Rebecca's research takes place at the intersection of education and labour worlds, and pays special attention to vocations, transitions, trajectories and temporality.
+Understanding how social processes reduce or generate (un)equal outcomes in and around educational organisations, and especially in situations of uncertainty, has been a focal point in her research.
+Through these endeavours, she has been afforded opportunities to analyse education-to-work pathways that are institutionalised as well as pathways that are emerging and anticipatory.
+Her research spans educational processes and organisations with long histories (*elite institutions), newer educational forms (*higher vocational education), and processes that are undergoing change (*transnational education strategies, skilling regimes, educational transitions).

 Research projects at the crossroads of the sociology of education and work:

-Drawing on register data, interview data and archival material, our team has been working on an in-depth, mixed methods project that examines the expansion of higher vocational education (yrkeshögskolan) in Sweden.
+In the past decade, one of the core areas of Rebecca's research has been examining the coordination and valuation of short-cycle accelerated education and training for problem-solving long, societal challenges and transformations.
+In a project funded by the Swedish Research Council, Rebecca and her team drew on register data, interview data and archival material, to examine the expansion of higher vocational education (yrkeshögskolan) in Sweden.
 The project combines approaches from sociology, demography and education to examine processes of differentiation and selection in participation, how changes in participation are taking place alongside expansion and population changes, and how justifications for higher vocational education participation are enacted within local labour markets.
-This project is funded by the Swedish Research Council (VR).

-Since 2023, I am part of a six-year multidisciplinary research environment project, funded by the Swedish Research Council, that examines how educational transitions are shaped by boundaries and places for first-generation migrant children and youth.
+Rebecca is part of a six-year multidisciplinary research environment projectPLACES, funded by the Swedish Research Council, that examines how educational transitions are shaped by boundaries and places for first-generation migrant children and youth.

 Teaching

-Presently at the Department of Education at Stockholm University, I am course leader for Theory of Science, a mandatory course on our international masters programme.
-In recent years, I have led in a course where we critically examine and reflect on educational planning, been part of teaching teams involved in methods training (both introductory and in-depth), specialised literature, education and development, courses on educational policy, international perspectives and comparative education.
+Her teaching engagements span the undergraduate to PhD levels.
+She has led in a course where educational planning is critically examined and reflected on, been part of teaching teams involved in methods training (introductory and in-depth), specialised literature, education and development, courses on educational policy, international perspectives and comparative education, and being a researcher in society.

-Earlier at the Department of Sociology, I taught on Sociological Theory, methods and sociological analyses courses, as well as on the cross-departmental masters programme in human relations on sociological perspectives on organizations.
+Earlier at SU's Department of Sociology, Rebecca taught on Sociological Theory, methods and sociological analyses courses, as well as on the cross-departmental masters programme in human relations on sociological perspectives on organizations.

-I have supervised undergraduate theses and master theses, and am currently main and co-supervisor for PhD research projects at Stockholm University and KTH Royal Institute of Technology.
+Rebecca has supervised undergraduate theses and master theses, and is main and co-supervisor for a range of PhD research projects at Stockholm University and the KTH Royal Institute of Technology that cover topics from student movements and collective action to national scholarship programmes and the internationalisation of higher education.

 Research